sandhyatharanian/data-512-finalproject/README.md

 ## Dataset Description

-The data is collected for all available months from the API and the raw data is read into a dataframe.
+The data is collected for all available months using the API endpoint and the raw data is read into a dataframe.
 Next, the data is processed, transformed and finally saved as 6 separate `.csv` files with the naming convention – “cincinnati911_year.csv”.
 The final data is a combination of all 6 .csv files with the below column description.

 | Column | Value |
 | ------ | ----- |